This information applies to England and Wales.

 Funding for start-up costs (UnLtd)

-If you’re not sure where you want to go next, you could take a gap year between school and further study or work.
+If you are still deciding where you want to go next, you could take a gap year between school and further study or work.
 You could use the time to:

 Some young people feel anxious or lost if they are not working or studying.
 Set out a plan for what you want to do and what you want to learn.
 It will be easier to find a job if you can show what you’ve learnt during your time off.
 If you try something and decide it’s not for you, you can change your plan.